China opens espionage trial against Australian writer, blocks ambassador from attending

 Last year, China accused Australian authorities of raiding the homes of Chinese journalists in Australia.
 A few weeks after the raids, Chinese authorities detained an Australian TV anchor working for a Chinese state-run broadcaster.
 She remains behind bars.
 Two other Australian correspondents spent days holed up in diplomatic compounds before fleeing China after Chinese authorities demanded to interview them over what they said was a national security matter.

-In his letter, Yang wrote that he if he were let out of prison, he would like to visit both Australia — “a Heaven-like place” — and “the green mountains and rivers in China.”
+In his letter, Yang wrote that if he were let out of prison, he would like to visit both Australia — “a Heaven-like place” — and “the green mountains and rivers in China.”
 He vowed to write articles “to improve Australia-China relations and that will help China to understand the world, and the world to understand China.”

 But he also said he would not compromise his beliefs.